Academic Map

 This map is a term-by-term sample course schedule.
 The milestones listed to the right of each term are designed to keep you on course to graduate in four years.
 The Sample Schedule serves as a general guideline to help you build a full schedule each term.
 The General Education and Elective courses must be selected to satisfy all area and diversity requirements unless your program meets these requirements with major courses.
 Milestones are courses and special requirements necessary for timely progress to complete a major.
 Missing milestones will result in one of two types of map registration stops.
 The first level (Degree Map Off-track) is placed following grade posting if the student has missed a milestone (course and/or GPA) for the first time in the major.
 If a student is in non-compliance with milestones for two (2) consecutive semesters (excluding summers), a Major Change Required stop is placed on the student's registration.

 The English Education program is a combined BS/MS degree pathway and is designed to prepare students to teach English in secondary school settings (grades 6 - 12).
 The BS/MS pathway requires two years of upper-division undergraduate coursework plus one additional year of graduate coursework.
-All prospective students for English Education must apply for formal admission to Educator Preparation through the College of Education, Health, and Human Sciences.
+All prospective students for English Education must apply for formal admission to Educator Preparation through the Anne Spencer Daves College of Education, Health, and Human Sciences (Anne's College).
 Fall applications must be submitted by June 1.
-Spring applications must be submitted by November 1.The Educator Preparation application and admission requirements are available online at https://cehhs.fsu.edu/teacher-ed-admissions.
+Spring applications must be submitted by October 1.The Educator Preparation application and admission requirements are available online at https://annescollege.fsu.edu/future-students/admissions/undergraduate-admissions/undergraduate-admissions-teacher-education .

 Mapping Coordinator: Frank Amidon